tranquilit/WAPT-Documentation/source/wapt-usage/wapt-console-detail.rst

 Hardware inventory tab
 ++++++++++++++++++++++

-Informations displayed by default in the :guilabel:`Hardware inventory` tab are:
+Information displayed by default in the :guilabel:`Hardware inventory` tab is:

-* informations on the host's hardware components;
+* information on the host's hardware components;

-* some informations about the host;
+* some information about the host;

 * some information on the status of WAPT;